barbajs/barba/source/docs/advanced/strategies/index.md

 ```

 > The default Barba behavior for history is `push`, so you don't have to manually write `data-barba-history="push"` on all your links.
->
-> As of today, `data-barba-history="replace"` is the only way to properly replace a state into the `window.history`: this will evolve in the next release.